 Peppermint contains rosmarinic acid, a plant compound found in rosemary and plants in the mint family (

-In one randomized 21-day study in 29 people with seasonal allergies, those given an oral supplement containing rosmarinic acid had fewer symptoms of itchy nose, itchy eyes and other symptoms than those given a placebo (
+In one 2004 study in 29 people with seasonal allergies, those given an oral supplement containing rosmarinic acid for 21 days had fewer symptoms of itchy nose, itchy eyes, and other symptoms than those given a placebo (

 While it’s unknown whether the amount of rosmarinic acid found in peppermint is enough to affect allergy symptoms, there is some evidence that peppermint may relieve allergies.

-In a study in rats, peppermint extract reduced allergic symptoms, such as sneezing and itchy nose (
+In fact, in one older study in rats, peppermint extract reduced allergic symptoms, such as sneezing and itchy nose (

 Drinking peppermint tea may help improve your ability to concentrate and focus.

-In one study, 24 young, healthy people performed significantly better on cognitive tests when they were given peppermint oil capsules (
+In one study, 24 young adults performed significantly better on cognitive tests when they were given peppermint oil capsules (

-Summary Peppermint oil, found in peppermint tea, may help increase alertness and memory, which may improve concentration.
+Peppermint oil, found in peppermint tea, may help increase alertness and memory, which may

 Peppermint tea is delicious and easy to add to your diet.